khval/AmosKittens/compatibility/AMOSPro_Accessories.md

 **Resource_Bank_Maker.AMOS**

-Interface script error, need to debug the script.
+Interface script is executed, but it’s not rendered correct. something is not correct, need to pick It apart, to see way its not working.

 **Sample_Bank_Maker.AMOS**